 Matthew 28: 18-20

-When posts are read that are published in the blog, “Culture-Arts-Technology”, it is clear to most believers in Christ that there are not many scriptures, or references to scripture, contained in any of its posts.
+When posts are read that are published in the blog, “Values”, it is clear to most believers in Christ that there are not many scriptures, or references to scripture, contained in any of its posts.
 As followers of Christ, we have been directed by our Lord to make disciples of all nations, “teaching and baptizing,” in the NAME of “God the Father, God the Son, and God the Holy Spirit” (God is not a ghost).
 But, sometimes the front door of fulfilling the Great Commission (Matthew 28:18-20/Acts 1:8) is blocked, with no way of entry.
 So, sometimes, we must go in through “the side door,” or we must even have to go around to “the back door,” to be able to deliver the message of salvation in Christ, by grace through faith (Ephesians 2:8).

 Matthew 28:18-20 New American Standard Bible (NASB)

 18 And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 19 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20 teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”

 God has blessed me with many social media followers and friends who reside in nations in all four corners of the earth.
 There are probably more followers in foreign lands, which is a an accomplishment that could only have come through the leading of God’s Holy Spirit.
 Most followers are friendly, especially in Russia and in Arabic nations.
 But, there are some people who are very rude and provide vulgar and other offensive comments.
 Still, we have been told by Christ to reach out to those people, which is the stimulus for this blog (Culture-Arts-Technology).